 Some pictures from Bulle Rock Golf Club (8/14/15):

 For Friday night, I had a special non-golf destination planned.
 You all know I love baseball and checking out new ballparks when on the road, but Oriole Park at Camden Yards has always been very high up on the bucket list.
-I have always been a bit of a Baltimore Orioles fan (loved Cal Ripken, Jr. growing up) and the stadium is one that started the current modern/retro design look that is found on most newer ballparks.
+Though I am and always will be a Dodger fan through and through, I have always considered the Baltimore Orioles my #2 team and AL rooting interest (loved Cal Ripken, Jr. growing up).
+Plus, this awesome stadium is one that started the current modern/retro design look that is found on most newer ballparks.

 It is really easy to get to just off the freeway and you don’t really have to deal with any of Baltimore’s sketchy areas.
 I ended up parking in the lot outside of M&T Bank Stadium where the Ravens play.
 It is right next door and the price was only $10 (compared to $50 for parking at Fenway Park last year).
 I did a walk down Eutaw Street beyond right field, which is now just part of the park during game days.
 There are numerous shops and Boog Powell’s barbecue pit out there.
 I did try a turkey sandwich and wasn’t all that inspired, but the stand is clearly the most popular at the stadium.